De7vID/klingon-assistant-data/README.md

 - Translations need not to be direct translations from TKD entries, but later clarifications and additions must be considered when choosing the Finnish word.
-  The Finnish translation may have less or more words than the English one, if they are not necessary to understand the translation.
+  The Finnish translation may have fewer or more words than the English one, if they are not necessary to understand the translation.
 Parenthesized notes may be similarly removed if they are not necessary.
 - Adjectives are translated as "olla [adjektiivi]"